William Lort Mansel: Life

 He was born in Pembroke, the son of William Wogan Mansel and his wife Anne (née Lort), sister of Michael Lort, Regius Professor of Greek at Cambridge.
 He was educated at the King's School, Gloucester under Edward Sparkes, and at Trinity College, Cambridge (matriculated 1770, scholarship 1771, graduated B.A.
 1774, M.A.
 1777, D.D.
 1798).

 Elected a fellow of Trinity in 1775, Mansel was ordained deacon in 1780 and priest in 1783.
 He became Vicar of Bottisham 1783–1790, Vicar of Chesterton in 1788 and Rector of Fowlmere in 1789.

 Mansel was known as a wit, writer of epigrams, and satirist of academic rivalries.
 His popularity led to his election as Public Orator of Cambridge, 1788–1798.
 Appointed Master of Trinity in 1798, Mansel served as University Vice-Chancellor 1799–1800.
 Appointed Bishop of Bristol in 1808 on the recommendation of his former pupil Spencer Perceval, the then Chancellor of the Exchequer, he combined the bishopric with his mastership until his death in 1820.

+Lord Byron, who was a student at Trinity from 1805 to 1808, described Mansel ("Magnus", for his corpulence) presiding in college:

 Mansel died in the Master's Lodge at Trinity College, Cambridge, and is interred in the College Chapel.

 Family

-Mansel married in 1779 Isabella Haggerston(e), daughter of John Haggerston, a Cambridge attorney: they had seven daughters and three sons, one of whom died young.
-On Mansel's death, his executors were Edward Daniel Clarke and James Devereux Hustler; his estate was left in will to his five unmarried daughters.
-The daughters included:
+Mansel married in 1779 Isabella Haggerston(e), daughter of John Haggerston, a Cambridge attorney.
+They had 13 children: